 - We encourage students to provide feedback on their training experience for ongoing enhancement of EATS training.

-- We work in small groups with a high trainer to student ratio, so the training fees (equating to about £10/hour for the Foundation course) represent very good value compared with, for example, one-to-one Alexander lessons.
+- We work in small groups with a high trainer to student ratio, so the training fees (equating to less than £10/hour) represent very good value compared with, for example, one-to-one Alexander lessons.

 - A deposit of one third of the total fee is required to be paid before beginning the course.
 The deposit will be refunded at the end of the course.